 - Ability to drill holes in metal and wood

 - Ability to drive screws

 When choosing a drill driver pay attention to the variable speeds and torque settings.
-They may not as high as in combi drill or an impact driver.
+They may not be as high as in a combi drill or an impact driver.
 Knowing your torque settings will determine the sort of materials your drill is capable of drilling into.

 If batteries are supplied with your pack, check the Ah battery ratings because the higher the Ah of the battery the longer the battery will last in-between charges.
 Of course, your battery will last longer when you subject less charge to it.
 DEWALT DCK340C2 20V Max 3-Tool Combo Kit Shop at Walmart